 In general, take these steps to protect yourself against unemployment scams:

-Never give out your personal information over email or text message.
+Never give out your personal information over email or text messages.

 Don’t wire money, and always ignore the following requests:

-Communications related to your UC benefits from someone asking for money;
+Communications relating to your UC benefits from someone asking for money;

 Someone who says they can help you file for your UC benefits for a fee; and